stephensoucie/academic-kickstart/content/home/experience.md

   """

   [[experience]]
-  title = "Research Assistant"
-  company = "University of Waterloo" company_url = "uwaterloo.ca/"
+  title = "Research Assistantship" company = "University of Waterloo" company_url = "uwaterloo.ca/"
   location = "Waterloo"
   date_start = "2017-05-01"
-  date_end = "2017-11-01"
+  date_end = "2018-05-01"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Responsible for recruiting participants and conducting in-depth semi-structured qualitative interviews.
+I was also tasked with editing and indexing a collection of scholarly articles."""

 +++